brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 Second: there will be more than just the `Order` context that's event sourced, and all of these contexts can individually listen to relevant events triggered within the `Product` context.

-And third: we don't have to store a full copy of the original `Product` events, each context can cherry-pick and store the data that's relevant for its own use case.
+And third: we don't have to store a full copy of the original `Product` events since each context can cherry-pick and store the data that's relevant for its own use case.

 ## What about data migrations?